 Covid disrupted the entire eco-system of the travel industry, that survives on skilled manpower to offer exemplary customer services.
 So, whether its Airline, hotel, car rental, cruise company or any other player in the chain – all of them today are facing shortages of skilled manpower.
-Recent events at various airports in Europe, US, Canada are current examples of manpower crisis in the travel industry.
+Recent events at various airports in Europe, US, Canada are current examples of Manpower crisis – not only at principals, but with travel suppliers too in the travel industry.

 Automating things is not helping either, as Covid rules are ever changing and travelers are apprehensive about traveling lest they get stuck at either the destination or transit.
 Horror stories abound with airports photos of thousands of baggage stuck or left behind due to glitch in the system and no airport staff available to assist passengers, or destinations like Hong Kong that stipulates strict & mandatory 7nights quarantine rule at few designated hotels for all nationalities upon arrival.
 Things are so bad, that now passengers are first booking the hotel in HKG and then based on booking the flight!